phplaber/spurgear/README.md

 spurgear
 ========

-A simple PHP framework based on MVC pattern.
+[suspensory] A simple PHP framework based on MVC pattern.